mcaceresb/stata-gtools/docs/index.md

 |              | pctile     |  13 to 38 / 3 to 5 (-)   |                 | Ibid.                                   |
 |              | \_pctile   |  25 to 40 / 3 to 5       |                 | Ibid.                                   |

-<small>(+) The upper end of the speed improvements for gcollapse are for
+<small>(+) The upper end of the speed improvements are for quantiles
-quantiles (e.g. median, iqr, p90) and few groups.
+(e.g. median, iqr, p90) and few groups.
 Weights have not been benchmarked.</small>

 <small>(.)
 Only gegen group was benchmarked rigorously.</small>